MarcoFortes/MarcoFortes/README.md

 **` Developer and Tecnology Passionate`**

 💻 Developer passionate about technology, programming, and entrepreneurship, with strong interest in frontend, backend, and problem-solving.
 Always eager to learn new tools and share knowledge.
-Currently focused on JavaScript, React, AI, C, Python and Web Development, while also exploring best practices in Design and Usability.
+Currently focused on JavaScript, React, AI, C, Python, Java and Web Development, while also exploring best practices in Design and Usability.

 <p align="left">
     <a href="https://github.com/ForrestKnight?tab=followers">